autrin/gobackn/README.md

 ### Compiling and Running

 A makefile is included which compiles both the `sender` and `receiver` binaries.
-You may then run the receiver (server) and sender (client).
+You may then run the receiver and sender.
 The below example uses the port 5000, though you may use any un-privileged port.

 ```shell
 make